Leaderboard

 4 points

-2 points
+3. 2 points

-Hi all, new member here.
+4. Hi all, new member here.
 I have just bought an all-original '72 which apparently has been sitting in a basement since 1982.
 One owner from new.
 The body looks excellent, the interior needs some love (and some steering wheel cork tape or a new wheel!).
 Even has the original am/fm radio.
 Matching numbers VIN and doorplate, although the seller says he would have to remove the alternator to get at the engine number.
-What is a reliable website to check the VIN number and car history out? thanks.1 point
+What is a reliable website to check the VIN number and car history out? thanks.

 1 point